whatwg/streams/FAQ.md

   - Removal of pause/resume for managing backpressure
   - Removal of the `unshift` method for putting chunks back into the queue after reading them
   - No "binary/string mode" vs. "object mode" switch; instead, queueing strategies allow custom chunk types
-  - No optional and only sometimes-working size parameter while reading; instead use `ReadableByteStream`
+  - No optional and only sometimes-working size parameter while reading; instead use BYOB readers
 - Writable streams:
   - No cork/uncork support, yet (this is [#27](https://github.com/whatwg/streams/issues/27))
 - Transform streams: